Teckinfor/Arduino-ReverseShell-Install/README.md

 For the moment, Windows Defender has patch this attack.
-You can test this one desactivating manually Windows Defender I'm working to desactivate Windows Defender thanks the Arduino Thank you for waiting
+You can test this one desactivating manually Windows Defender.
+I'm working to desactivate Windows Defender thanks the Arduino.
+Thank you for waiting.

 # What you need ?